Why You Should Vacation in Costa Rica

 As if you won’t be relaxed enough just by being in Costa Rica on vacation, you can arrange to have a Masseuse come to the house.
 Georgina, the property manager, will be able to help you arrange this.

 You can also splurge on a spa day at Los Altos de Eros.
 Located near Tamarindo, this luxury hotel has a very private, small spa.
 Their open-air treatment rooms overlook Costa Rica’s mountains and the Pacific Ocean.
 The spa day package includes three treatments and a chef prepared gourmet lunch.

-We loved Coco Flotante and would recommend booking it for your next vacation.
+We loved Coco Flotante and would recommend booking it as a Costa Rica beach rental.
 Should it not be available there are plenty of other homes near Tamarindo that are just as spectacular.